nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/configuration_set-up.md

 ### pfSense Creation and Initial Configuration
 First we will create the pfSense VM with VMWare Workstation.
 Use the official pfSense CE .iso release.
 Choose the following configuration for set-up:
 ```
-1. 2 NICs are needed: have the first one be Bridged, and the second Host-Only
+1. 2 NICs are needed:
+    - NIC 1: Bridged
+    - NIC 2: Host-Only
 2. 2BG RAM
-3. 20GB storage space
+3. 20 GB storage space
 4. 2 processors
 ```
 Once the VM boots up, pfSense will ask some configuration options.
 The ones you need to pay attention to are:
 ```
 1. Auto UFS
-2. MBR
+2. MBR parition scheme
 ```
 After the installation and initial bootup, pfSense will prompt you will a numbered menu.
 You are in the right spot.

+##### Set the LAN IP:
 Find the subnet associated with the virtual NIC:
 ```
-1. Windows cmd -> ipconfig
+1. In Windows cmd -> ipconfig
 2. Look for VMNet1 NIC (VMWare uses the 192.168.83.0/24 subnet by default, but double check)
-3. Choose to Set Interface IPs from pfSense home screen.
-And choose the LAN interface (in this instance it is em1)
+3. In pfSense menu, choose *Set Interface IPs*.
+Set the LAN interface (in this instance it is em1)
-4. Change the LAN interface on pfSense to an IP within VMNet1 NIC subnet (in this instance it will be 192.168.83.100/24)
+4. Choose an IP that is within VMNet1 NIC subnet (in this instance it will be 192.168.83.100/24)
 ```
 ![VMNet1 NIC output](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201%3A%20NetOps%20Monitoring/Images/Screenshot%202025-05-28%20145426.png)
 ![pfSense IPs](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201%3A%20NetOps%20Monitoring/Images/Screenshot%202025-05-28%20145701.png)